agregory999/oci-python-code/README.md

 `(Subject) (Verb) (Resource) (Location) (Conditions)`

+Ther script also outputs the result to a local file called `output.json`.
+This can be used to run JQ commands for additional filtering.

 Tuples make it easier to filter.
 The script supports filters via these parameters:
 - [-sf SUBJECTFILTER]
 - [-vf VERBFILTER]